broadinstitute/AmpSeQC/README.md

 * `--no_fastqc`
   - Don't run FastQC or MultiQC.
 Speeds up analysis if only interested in read counts. (default: disabled)
 * `-p PROCS, --procs PROCS`
   - Enabled parallel processing of QC and alignment of samples.
-Specify the number of processors your system has. (default: 1)
+Specify up to the number of processors your system has. (default: 1)

 Citation
 --------